 The shoulder is the most mobile joint in our body.
 For this reason, it also is the most unstable and may suffer large amounts of strain if not properly warmed-up or accustomed to a particular activity.
 Some of the most common conditions include subacromial impingement syndrome, frozen shoulder, rotator cuff tears, biceps tendinosis and bursitis.

-• Rotator cuff tears (the muscles that surround the shoulder joint) are very common and often found in people with no pain at all.
+• Muscle tears (such as the rotator cuff) are so common they're often found in people with no pain at all.

 An in-depth exploration of your problem, how it came about, and how it is affecting your life.